 Finding the right job is important, and for many people that means entering the health industry in one capacity or another.
 But there is a huge number of different job options out there in the health field, and spending the time needed to find the one that is right for you is important.
 One choice that is a bit different is that of the environmental health nurse.
-This position allows you to enjoy everything that the health industry offers – personal satisfaction, great pay, good job stability, and more – while working in an interesting area.
+This position puts you in the thick of it, providing vital healthcare services exactly where it’s needed most.

 Environmental health nurses work on improving the health of an entire population instead of on caring for a single patient at a time, and as such the job is one that fits many people perfectly.
-If you think a nursing position is right for you, but working to provide bedside care to patients in a hospital isn’t that appealing, read on to learn more about becoming an environmental health nurse.
+If you think a nursing position is right for you, but working to provide bedside care to patients in a hospital isn’t that appealing, read on to learn more about becoming an environmental health nurse.<!- mfunc feat_school ->

 What Is an Environmental Health Nurse?

 An environmental health nurse is a nursing professional who focuses on identifying different issues in the environment that can have an impact on the health and wellbeing of those in the area.
 They work to address those issues through various means, with the ultimate goal of improving the health of a population by preventing illness and injury.

 The environmental health nurse could focus on a variety of different environments.
 While it usually focuses on the broader term – on all of the different issues that may confront a population of a county or state – some environmental health nurses will actually focus more on issues within a particular building or facility and how it impacts workers in the facility.

 Job duties for an environmental health nurse are diverse, and include the following.

 - Identify potential issues within the environment that are linked to lower health and wellness in patients or the public.